at our Open Days

 You'll be assigned an Academic Adviser who can provide personalised one-to-one academic advice and guidance throughout your studies.
 They can advise on module choices, signpost you to the different learning support services, and help you review your progress.
 You can find out who your adviser is by checking your details page in KentVision.

 Academic office hours

 All academic staff have regular office hours where you can either drop in or make an appointment to discuss topics raised in lectures/seminars, your progress, or any concerns you may have.
 Times will be made available by your academic school.

-It's important to let us know about any support needs you have, even if you feel you don't need any help just yet.
-The earlier you register with the Student Support and Wellbeing Service, the quicker we can support you if you need it in the future.
+It's important to let us know about any conditions you have, even if you feel you don't need any help just yet.
+The earlier you register with the Student Support and Wellbeing service, the quicker we can get support in place now, or when you need it in the future.